-- Brazil is the world’s largest coffee producer
+- Brazil is the world’s largest producer of soybeans

 A limited liability company (“Limitada” or “Ltda.”) is a form of legal establishment that is supervised by the new Brazilian Civil Code under Law 10.406/02.
 This is the most common form of legal entity in Brazil.
 Limited liability companies are integrated under the Brazilian Corporate Law and closely resemble US LLCs.
 Each investor’s obligation is limited to their assigned capital and all the investors are obliged to contribute to the initial capital that the company requires.